 Nicotine is a naturally occurring organic compound.
-Tobacco plants contain the highest levels of naturally occurring nicotine, but it can also be found, at much lower levels, in potatoes, tomatoes and eggplants.
-It can stimulate the brain’s reward centre, which can elevate mood, and improve cognitive function.
-But it’s important to note that nicotine is addictive and not risk-free.
+Tobacco plants contain the highest levels of naturally occurring nicotine, but it can also be found at much lower levels in other natural sources, such as potatoes, tomatoes, and eggplants.
+Nicotine can also be produced in a laboratory, which is commonly known as synthetic nicotine.

 It is a chiral molecule with two stereoisomers that have an asymmetrical form that cannot be superimposed on its mirror image, S-nicotine and R-nicotine.
 In tobacco, it is comprised almost entirely of S-nicotine (>99%), while synthetic nicotine is comprised of both S-nicotine and R-nicotine.i

 Watch the video to learn more about nicotine:

 Nicotine is the major alkaloid commercially derived from tobacco leaves and is the primary substance in tobacco responsible for the addictive properties of tobacco products.

 Whilst generally considered addictive and not risk-free, it has been recognised by the World Health Organizationii and other national health authoritiesiii that nicotine itself does not directly cause cancer.
 The primary cause of smoking-related disease is exposure by inhalation to the many toxicants, as many as 7,000, created by the burning of tobacco.